FAQ: The 12 most frequently asked questions about the juice cleanse

 Was ist Saftkur?

-How does a juice cleanse actually work, and what should I look out for?
+How does a juice cleanse actually work, and what should I pay attention to?
 Which juices are suitable, and what side effects can occur?
-We've addressed the twelve most important questions about juice cleanses – and we'll answer them in this article.
+We've addressed the twelve most important questions about juice cleanses – and answer them for you in this article.

-1. What is a juice cleanse and what is it good for?
+1. What is a juice cleanse and what are its benefits?

-A juice cleanse is a modified form of therapeutic fasting: For a few days, you completely abstain from solid food.
-Instead, you consume approximately 800 calories a day in the form of fruit and vegetable juices.
-The reduced energy intake activates autophagy , the self-cleansing process of cells.
-This triggers the body's own regeneration processes, which eliminate toxins.
+A juice cleanse is a modified form of therapeutic fasting: For several days, solid food is completely abstained from.
+Instead, approximately 800 calories are consumed daily in the form of fruit and vegetable juices.
+This reduced energy intake activates autophagy , the self-cleaning process of the cells.
+As a result, the body's own regenerative processes are triggered, eliminating toxins.

-A juice cleanse can therefore be thought of as a kind of reset for the body.
-This new start can help you break annoying eating habits, reduce stress, or start a new phase of your life fresh.
+A juice cleanse can therefore be understood as a kind of reset for the body.
+This restart can help to break bad eating habits, reduce stress, or start a new phase of life with renewed energy.

 2. How does a juice cleanse work?

 So much for the theory.
 But how exactly does a juice cleanse work?
-The cleanse begins with a few days of detox , during which you prepare yourself physically and mentally for the fast.
-You should avoid heavy foods, stop drinking alcohol and coffee, and boost your metabolism.
-This helps curb hunger and appetite in advance, making it easier to stick to the juice cleanse.
+The cleanse begins with a few days of preparation , during which you prepare yourself physically and mentally for the fast.
+During this time, you should avoid heavy foods, stop consuming alcohol and coffee, and boost your metabolism.
+This helps to curb hunger and appetite beforehand and makes it easier to stick to the juice cleanse.

-During the fasting phase , you consume two liters of juice daily: With a juice cleanse from I DO, you pamper your body with a blend of raw fruit and vegetable juices.
-It contains numerous vitamin boosters that also taste delicious.
+During the fasting phase , you consume two liters of juice daily: With an I·DO juice cleanse, you pamper your body with a blend of raw fruit and vegetable juices.
+These juices contain numerous vitamin boosters that also taste delicious.
 We recommend enjoying a juice every two hours.
-Drink plenty of water and unsweetened tea in between.
+In between, drink plenty of water and unsweetened tea.

-After the juice cleanse, your body needs to get used to solid food again.
-Therefore, the first few days should avoid heavy, fatty meals.
-Lighter foods like salads and soups are better.
+After a juice cleanse, the body needs to readjust to solid food.
+Therefore, the first few days should not include heavy, fatty meals.
+Lighter foods such as salads and soups are better.

 3. Which juices are suitable for a juice cleanse?

-There are essentially two options for a juice cleanse at home: You can make the juice cleanse yourself and use a juicer to freshly squeeze the necessary drinks every day.
-Or you can opt for a ready-made cleanse that already contains all the juices you need for your desired duration.
-While the latter option may be slightly more expensive, it's significantly less effort.
-The juices arrive pre-pressed and perfectly balanced at your home.
-I DO juice cleanse boxes, for example, contain a delicious blend of fruits and vegetables – all cold-pressed and of high-quality organic quality.
+Basically, there are two options for a juice cleanse at home: You can do the cleanse yourself and freshly juice the required drinks daily using a juicer.
+Or you can opt for a ready-made cleanse that already contains all the juices for the desired duration.
+While the latter option may be slightly more expensive, it's significantly less work.
+After all, the juices arrive at your door already pressed and perfectly balanced.
+For example, I·DO juice cleanse boxes contain a delicious blend of fruits and vegetables – all cold-pressed and of high-quality organic origin.

-In principle, a juice cleanse should always consist of pure juices without additives and contain as balanced a mix of fruits and vegetables as possible.
-This ensures that the body receives important nutrients despite the fasting phase.
-A juice cleanse with smoothies is not advisable, as the plant fibers put more work into the digestive tract, thus reducing the desired rest for the intestines.
+A juice cleanse should generally consist of pure juices without additives and contain a balanced mix of fruits and vegetables.
+This ensures that the body receives essential nutrients despite the fasting period.
+A juice cleanse with smoothies is not recommended, as the digestive tract has to work harder due to the fiber content – consequently, the desired break for the intestines is less pronounced.

 4. What can you eat during a juice cleanse?

 While light meals are permitted on the preparation and follow-up days, solid food is completely avoided during the juice cleanse.
-Coffee and sugary drinks are also taboo.
-In addition to juices, adequate water intake is therefore particularly important.
-For a bit of flavor and a special refreshing kick, we recommend homemade vitamin water , for example, with cucumber and mint or ginger and lemon.
-To warm up a bit, unsweetened tea or a cup of vegetable broth are ideal.
+Coffee and sugary drinks are also forbidden.
+In addition to the juices, adequate water intake is therefore particularly important.
+For a bit of flavor and an extra boost of freshness, we recommend homemade vitamin water , for example with cucumber and mint or ginger and lemon.
+To warm up a little, unsweetened teas or a cup of vegetable broth are suitable.

-Tip: If you're really not feeling hungry anymore or your circulation is weak, a teaspoon of honey can work wonders.
+Tip: If you really can't stand the hunger anymore or your circulation gives out, a teaspoon of honey can work wonders.

 5. How long does a juice cleanse make sense?

-We believe that a proper juice cleanse should last at least five days to allow the positive effects of fasting to manifest.
-Beginners can easily start with a shorter fast .
+We believe that a proper juice cleanse should last at least five days to allow the positive effects of fasting to become apparent.
+Beginners can easily start with a shorter fasting period .
 The 3-day and 5-day cleanses are particularly popular.
-Experienced fasters are happy to abstain for up to two weeks.
-At I DO, you have the option of tailoring a juice cleanse to your individual needs and goals: break away from everyday life for 3, 5, or 6 days.
+Experienced fasters often abstain for up to two weeks.
+At I·DO, you have the option of tailoring a juice cleanse to your individual needs and goals: break from everyday life for 3, 5, or 6 days.

 6. How often can you do juice cleanses?

-How often a juice cleanse can be done is a very individual decision.
-A common recommendation is once or twice a year , although more frequent juice fasting is also possible.
-In any case, there should be a break of about three months between each cleanse to allow the body to regenerate and strengthen.
-If you are unsure, it is best to discuss the length and frequency of cleanses with a doctor.
+How often you can do a juice cleanse is a very individual decision.
+A common recommendation is once or twice a year , although more frequent juice fasts are also possible.
+In any case, there should be a break of about three months between cleanses to allow the body to regenerate and strengthen.
+If you are unsure, it is best to discuss the length and number of cleanses with a doctor.

 7. Who is a juice cleanse suitable for?

-A juice cleanse is suitable for all adults who want to give their body and mind a break or change their diet.
-Anyone suffering from a medical condition such as metabolic disorders or chronic health conditions should consult a doctor before fasting.
-Pregnant women and breastfeeding mothers should avoid fasting.
+A juice cleanse is suitable for all adults who want to give their body and mind a break or change their eating habits.
+Anyone suffering from an illness such as metabolic disorders or chronic conditions should consult a doctor before starting a juice cleanse.
+Pregnant and breastfeeding women should refrain from fasting.

-Soothing organic juice cures with raw food juices
+Soothing organic juice cleanses with raw food juices

 8. When should you do a juice cleanse – and when not?

-Essentially, you can start a juice cleanse anytime and anywhere, as long as your body is sufficiently prepared for it.
-Many people start a juice cleanse to break bad eating habits or improve their overall well-being, perhaps at the turn of the year or as a break during vacation.
+Basically, you can start a juice cleanse anytime, anywhere, provided your body is properly prepared.
+Many people begin a juice cleanse to break bad eating habits or to improve their overall well-being, for example, around the New Year or as a break during a vacation.

-Since the body is supplied with very little energy during a juice cleanse, it's best to choose a time when you can take enough time for yourself.
-Constantly running from one meeting to the next during a juice cleanse is counterproductive.
-It's also best to postpone the cleanse if you have physical complaints or are ill.
+Since the body receives very little energy during a juice cleanse, it's important to choose a time when you can dedicate ample time to yourself.
+Constantly rushing from one meeting to the next is rather counterproductive during a juice cleanse.
+It's also best to postpone the cleanse if you have any physical ailments or are ill.

 9. Can you lose weight with a juice cleanse?

-Juice fasting is not a diet in the sense of weight loss .
+Juice fasting is not a diet in the sense of aiming for weight loss .
 Rather, it's about cleansing the body, boosting metabolism, and improving overall well-being.
-Nevertheless, many people who fast lose weight during the fasting phase.
-This is largely due to retained water, which is reduced by the detoxifying effect of the juice cleanse.
-Therefore, a juice cleanse should be used less for weight loss than as a conscious transition to a new, healthier diet.
+Nevertheless, many people fasting do lose weight during the food-free phase.
+This is largely water retention, which decreases due to the detoxifying effect of the juice cleanse.
+Therefore, a juice cleanse should be used less for weight loss and more as a conscious introduction to a new, healthier way of eating.

-10. Can I exercise while on a juice cleanse?
+10. Can I exercise during a juice cleanse?

 Absolutely!
-Exercise is actually particularly beneficial during the treatment, as it stimulates your metabolism and releases endorphins.
-But don't overdo it.
-Yoga, Pilates, and long walks are particularly good.
-Strenuous HIIT workouts are best left for afterward.
+Exercise is especially beneficial during the treatment, as it stimulates the metabolism and releases endorphins.
+However, moderation is key.
+Yoga, Pilates, and long walks are particularly suitable.
+It's best to save strenuous HIIT workouts for later.

-Due to the energy deficit, longer juice cleanses can cause mild side effects .
-For example, the sensation of cold may be increased because the body has less energy available and warming meals are lacking.
-Headaches, dizziness, and malaise may also occur, but do not necessarily occur.
-Sometimes, the change in diet is also reflected in a worsening of the skin.
-However, all of these side effects should not last longer than the actual cleanse and should subside after a few days.
-If necessary, consult a doctor.
+Due to the energy deficit, prolonged juice cleanses can lead to mild side effects .
+For example, sensitivity to cold may be increased, as the body has less energy available and warming meals are lacking.
+Headaches, dizziness, and general malaise can also occur, but are not guaranteed.
+Sometimes, the dietary change manifests as a worsening of the skin's condition.
+However, all these side effects should not last longer than the actual cleanse and should subside after a few days.
+If any problems arise, it is best to consult a doctor.

-Similar to therapeutic fasting and intermittent fasting, juice diets are also scientifically controversial.
-Frequently claimed effects have not yet been proven, primarily due to a lack of clinical human studies on this topic.
-Furthermore, the German Nutrition Society (DGE) affirms that the body is capable of cleansing itself without assistance.
-Nevertheless, a diet can represent a starting point for changing eating habits.
+Similar to therapeutic fasting and intermittent fasting , juice cleanses are also controversial from a scientific perspective.
+Frequently promised effects have not yet been substantiated, primarily due to a lack of clinical human studies on this topic.
+Furthermore, the German Nutrition Society affirms that the body is capable of cleansing itself without assistance.
+Nevertheless, a juice cleanse can serve as a starting point for changing eating habits.

 Drinking freshly squeezed organic juices is certainly not unhealthy.
-We find that a multi-day juice cleanse is a welcome change and a challenge that makes us rethink our eating habits and increase our awareness of our bodies.
-Ultimately, of course, mindset and your own juice cleanse experience also count.
+We believe that a multi-day juice cleanse is a welcome change and a challenge that makes us rethink our eating habits and strengthens our awareness of our bodies.
+Ultimately, of course, mindset and personal experience with the juice cleanse also play a role.

 Text: Janina Widhammer-Zintl